2022 Trans-Sierra Xtreme Challenge Cheat Sheet

 We will email each team independently to help coordinate pooled transportation to the above meeting points on a trek by trek basis for those who may need help getting to the meet-up location (some treks have a number of participants joining us from the Bay Area or Southern California).

-Getting to the trailhead: From the Fresno/Clovis Area it’s about a 2 hour drive to our trailhead in Kings Canyon National Park where we will stop briefly to pick up permits.
-From there, it will be another 45 minute drive to the trailhead.
+Getting to the trailhead: From the Fresno/Clovis Area it’s about a 2 hour drive to our trailhead in Kings Canyon National Park.
 Our goal is to make it to the trailhead just before dusk.
 We will be stopping the by the Grant Grove Visitor Center in Kings Canyon National Park on our way up to pick up permits.

 Front country meals: Meals are not provided while in transit.
 Please bring pocket money or pack a meal for an early dinner near the trailhead.
 For convenience, time will be allotted to purchase a hearty sandwich at a local Clovis sub shop just around the corner from the hotel before departing Clovis.
 A light snack will be provided at the trailhead after unloading gear and setting up camp.